Flameis/CS362-Team3/project-docs/Beaver_Botanica.md

 * Ratings: Stores user ratings for plants with rating ID, plant ID, user ID, and rating value.
  * Many-to-One relationship with Plants
  * Many-to-One relationship with Users
+* Reports: Stores reports for plants with report ID, plant ID, user ID, and report text.
+ * Many-to-One relationship with Plants
+ * Many-to-One relationship with Users

 The SQL server will be responsible for storing, receiving, and delivering data to and from the server when prompted through SQL CRUD operations.